-- Use dry cleanup methods, e.g. square nose shovel and broom.
-It is usually sufficient when no more material can be swept onto the square nosed shovel. - Power blowing tools.

-Long-Term Stormwater Management Plan East Park Lane Phase 2 | N. Lagoon Drive & Park Lane | 3/20/2020 a) Dispose of waste according to General Waste Management SOP, unless superseded by specific SOPs for the operation.
+- Use dry cleanup methods, e.g. square nose shovel and broom and it is usually sufficient when no more material can be swept onto the square nosed shovel. - Power blowing tools a) Dispose of waste according to General Waste Management SOP, unless superseded by specific SOPs for the operation.